 Problems for the school are wide ranging: insecurity, drought, poverty, lack of resources, poor working conditions for teachers, early marriage, high level of adult illiteracy, child labour, hiv/aids.

 The Asako Primary School Trust was set up in September 2006.
-Since then TAS has supplied funding for staff accommodation for 8 teachers, desks, fuel efficient cookers, lockable storage, curriculum materials and books, a caretaker, fence, 4 extra teachers including 2 women, educational visits and out of school hours activities.
+Since then TAS has supplied funding for staff accommodation for 8 teachers, renovated all 8 classrooms, desks, fuel efficient cookers, lockable storage, curriculum materials and books, a caretaker, fence, 4 extra teachers including 2 women, educational visits and out of school hours activities.

 Partnerships have been established with the Kenya Wildlife Service who have helped with logistics, communication and project management.